 To view remand statistics for children aged under 18 up until and including December 2022, click HERE.

 Please note that children can also be placed on remand (and sentenced) in secure care in Scotland.
 We cannot access complete data, so it is not included here.
 We refer to YOI/prison because occasionally children on remand are placed in prisons rather than a YOI, but this is relatively rare.

 If you have any questions, or would like to discuss this work further, please email firstname.lastname@example.org

-Please note that each graph includes comparisons of the monthly average number of children held in YOIs/Prisons from 2016-2020 and how these numbers have changed each year for different groups of children).
+(The graph include comparisons of the monthly average number of children and young people held in YOIs/Prisons from 2016-2023 and how these numbers have changed each year for different groups).

 Useful resources and reading

 Use and impact of bail and remand with children in Scotland (December 2020)